Gweedore

 Gweedore is known for being a cradle of Irish culture, with old Irish customs, traditional music, theatre, Gaelic games and the Irish language playing a central and pivotal role in the lives of the local people.
 This, along with its scenery and many beaches, has made the area a popular tourist destination, especially with visitors from Northern Ireland.
 Gweedore and the neighbouring districts of Cloughaneely and the Rosses are collectively known locally as "the three parishes"; they form a social and cultural region distinct from the rest of the county, with Gweedore serving as the main centre for socialising and industry.

-Etymology
+Etymology and extent

 Gweedore is the anglicisation of the original and official Irish name Gaoth Dobhair.
 Gaoth refers to an inlet of the sea at the mouth of the Crolly River, known as An Ghaoth.
 It is the boundary between Gweedore to the north and The Rosses to the south.
 Dobhar is an old Irish word for water.
 Therefore, Gaoth Dobhair translates as "the aqueous estuary".

-The name Gweedore or Gaoth Dobhair refers to the traditional district and Catholic parish of the same name, not to one village or town.
-The villages of Bunbeg, Derrybeg, Dunlewey and others are collectively known as Gweedore.
+The name Gweedore or Gaoth Dobhair refers to the traditional district, and Catholic parish, of the same name, not to any specific village - the settlements of Brinlack, Bunbeg, Derrybeg, Dunlewey and Crolly, and other populated area such as Meenaleck, Dore and Magheraclogher, are collectively known as Gweedore.